meditationstuff/protocol_1/index.md

 	* """so you want to change things? how, to what, and when? / ok to want to change things, to want, to have preferences to prefer, but usually all wound up in self-perpetuating error propogation that goes deep
 * re skill aquisition "on the cushion," as it were: couldn't ride bike night before, sleep on it, then sort of can for a few feet or even more, is possible to acquire high dimensional and complex real-time capabilities "on the cushion," given have collected data (and always have collected some data); will be imperfect, can be wrong. but not that differen than figuring out a math problem, or a key insight, away from computer or pencil and paper
 * managing --> acquiring, \[achieving, succeeding]
+* sense in which there's no difference between (a) "autnomic nervous system" and "autonomic functions" and (b) skeletal muscle, volitional system, and everything else, in terms of consciousness, awareness, change, possibility

 end "misc pith"